 You don’t need a top 10 list or a cat video to run a successful native campaign.
 You don’t even need to have a robust content distribution strategy to achieve campaign goals.

 All you need are 2 key ingredients – the ad and a landing page.
 Where should you drive the audience?
 That’s easy, there are 3 kinds of content types; 1st party content, 3rd party content and custom content.
-And pretty much every brands has each one of these.
-Let’s break it down; you can look in the mirror in many cases, what are you already doing via email, company videos on youtube, on your company blog or on social media?
-But let’s say you don’t like that content, have there been any interviews either on TV , in print or online that can be reused to spread the good word about your brand?
+And pretty much every brand has each one of these.
+Let’s break it down; you can look in the mirror in many cases, what are you already doing via email, by taking assistance from a business book ghostwriter, company videos on youtube, on your company blog, or on social media?
+But let’s say you don’t like that content, have there been any interviews either on TV , in print, or online that can be reused to spread the good word about your brand?
 And what about all the time, money, energy, and efforts that went into the publisher’s direct buy or custom content piece or sponsorship you did and plan to do?
 These are all great examples of content that can be used effectively in a native ad campaign.

 What about metrics?
 What if you could look to other metrics, besides CTR to prove consumer interest?
 Look at post-click metrics — on-site metrics, like time spent and pages views and what if you could optimize to these metrics to create a meaningful campaign for your brand.